+Theo Stamos is the Commonwealth’s Attorney for Arlington County and the City of Falls Church, Virginia, having been elected to that post in November, 2011, and re-elected in November 2015 to another four-year term.
+Theo first joined the office in 1987 and was promoted to Deputy Commonwealth’s Attorney in 1998 and then to Chief Deputy in 2002.
 Theo has successfully prosecuted thousands of cases including capital murder, violent sexual assaults, domestic violence and drunk driving.
-As the Commonwealth’s Attorney, Theo supervises a team of Assistant Commonwealth’s Attorneys who daily prosecute a broad range of felonies and misdemeanors in both adult and juvenile court.
+As Commonwealth’s Attorney, Theo supervises a staff of assistant commonwealth’s attorneys, victim/witness specialists and support staff who daily handle a broad range of felonies and misdemeanors in both adult and juvenile court.

 Theo grew up on Chicago’s South Side and graduated from Northern Illinois University with dual majors in political science and journalism.
 She received her law degree from American University where she attended night school while working full time as an editor and reporter for various news outlets, including The Washington Times.
 Her reporting included coverage of the U.S. Supreme Court among other assignments.

 Her husband, Craig Esherick, is an Associate Professor of Sport Management at George Mason University and the former head men’s basketball coach at Georgetown University.
 Theo and Craig live in the Westover neighborhood of Arlington and have two sons.